SudhakarAbi/AWS-VPC-Setup-with-Public-Private-Subnets/README.md

-# AWS-VPC-Setup-with-Public-Private-Subnets

-## Title: Setting Up a Secure AWS VPC with Public and Private Subnets
+## Setting Up a Secure AWS VPC with Public and Private Subnets using Ubuntu

 ### Introduction
-- Overview of AWS Virtual Private Cloud (VPC) and its importance
-- Objective of the lab: Setting up a secure VPC with public web servers and private database servers
+In this guide, we will walk through setting up a secure AWS Virtual Private Cloud (VPC) with public and private subnets using Ubuntu instances.
+We'll cover creating subnets, attaching an Internet Gateway (IGW), launching Ubuntu EC2 instances with Apache HTTP Server and MySQL, configuring security groups, and verifying connectivity between instances.

 ### Prerequisites
+Before starting, ensure you have:
-- AWS account with necessary permissions (IAM roles)
+- An AWS account with administrative access.
-- Basic familiarity with AWS Management Console
+- Basic familiarity with AWS Management Console.
-- Understanding of networking concepts (CIDR blocks, subnets, routing)
+- Understanding of networking concepts like CIDR blocks, subnets, and security groups.

 ### Step 1: Creating the VPC
-- Walkthrough of creating a new VPC in AWS Management Console
+1. **Log in to AWS Management Console:**
+   - Go to [AWS Management Console](https://aws.amazon.com/console/) and log in.

+2. **Navigate to VPC Dashboard:**
+   - Go to Services > VPC > Your VPCs.

+3. **Create a New VPC:**
+   - Click on "Create VPC".
-- Selection of IPv4 CIDR block for the VPC (e.g., `10.0.0.0/16`)
+   - Enter a name (e.g., `MyVPC`) and a CIDR block (e.g., `10.0.0.0/16`).
-- Naming conventions and tags for the VPC
+   - Click "Create".

 ### Step 2: Creating Subnets
-#### Public Subnet
-- Purpose: Hosting Apache web server accessible from the internet
-- Steps to create a public subnet within the VPC
-- Selection of IPv4 CIDR block for the public subnet (e.g., `10.0.1.0/24`)
-- Association with Internet Gateway (IGW) for internet access
-- Configuration of route table for the public subnet to route traffic through the IGW

-#### Private Subnet
-- Purpose: Hosting MySQL database server with restricted access
-- Steps to create a private subnet within the VPC
-- Selection of IPv4 CIDR block for the private subnet (e.g., `10.0.2.0/24`)
-- Configuration of route table for the private subnet:
-  - No direct route to the IGW for enhanced security
-  - Route for SSH access from specific IP ranges (e.g., public subnet instance IPs)

-### Step 3: Instance Deployment and Configuration
-#### Public Subnet Instance (Apache Web Server)
-- Deployment of an EC2 instance in the public subnet
-- Installation of Apache HTTP Server with custom design
-- Verification of Apache web server functionality

-#### Private Subnet Instance (MySQL Database Server)
-- Deployment of an EC2 instance in the private subnet
-- Installation and configuration of MySQL database server
-- Testing connectivity from the public subnet instance to the private subnet instance

-### Step 4: Security Configuration
-- Configuration of Security Groups:
-  - Public subnet security group allowing inbound HTTP/HTTPS (optional SSH)
-  - Private subnet security group allowing inbound SSH from specific IP ranges only
-- Overview of Network ACLs:
-  - Default and custom Network ACL rules for inbound and outbound traffic control

-### Step 5: Testing and Verification
-- Testing access to the Apache web server from the internet
-- SSH access from the public subnet instance to the private subnet instance using private IP
-- Verification of MySQL connectivity and database operations from the public subnet instance
+1. **Create Public Subnet:**
+   - Go to Subnets > Create subnet.
+   - Select your VPC (`MyVPC`).
+   - Enter a name (e.g., `PublicSubnet`) and a CIDR block (e.g., `10.0.1.0/24`).
+   - Click "Create".

+2. **Create Private Subnet:**
+   - Go to Subnets > Create subnet.
+   - Select your VPC (`MyVPC`).
+   - Enter a name (e.g., `PrivateSubnet`) and a CIDR block (e.g., `10.0.2.0/24`).
+   - Click "Create".

+### Step 3: Attaching Internet Gateway (IGW)
+1. **Create Internet Gateway:**
+   - Go to Internet Gateways > Create internet gateway.
+   - Attach the IGW to `MyVPC`.

+2. **Modify Route Table for Public Subnet:**
+   - Go to Route Tables > Select the route table associated with `PublicSubnet`.
+   - Edit routes to include `0.0.0.0/0` to IGW.

+### Step 4: Launching Ubuntu EC2 Instances
+1. **Launch Public Subnet Instance (Apache HTTP Server):**
+   - Go to EC2 Dashboard > Instances > Launch Instance.
+   - Select an Ubuntu Server AMI.
+   - Choose `PublicSubnet`.
+   - Configure security group allowing inbound HTTP (port 80) and SSH (port 22) from your IP.
+   - Launch the instance, download the `.pem` key.

+2. **Launch Private Subnet Instance (MySQL Database Server):**
+   - Follow the same steps as above, selecting `PrivateSubnet`.
+   - Configure security group allowing inbound SSH from `PublicSubnet` instance's IP only.

+### Step 5: Configuring Instances
+1. **Configure Public Subnet Instance (Apache HTTP Server):**
+   - SSH into the instance using the `.pem` key.
+   - Install Apache HTTP Server:
+     ```bash
+     sudo apt update
+     sudo apt install apache2 -y
+     sudo systemctl start apache2
+     sudo systemctl enable apache2
+     ```
+   - Create custom HTML page (`index.html`) in `/var/www/html`.

+2. **Testing Public Subnet Instance:**
+   - Access the Apache server from your web browser using the public IP.

+3. **Configure Private Subnet Instance (MySQL Database Server):**
+   - SSH into the instance using the `.pem` key.
+   - Install MySQL Server:
+     ```bash
+     sudo apt update
+     sudo apt install mysql-server -y
+     sudo systemctl start mysql
+     sudo systemctl enable mysql
+     ```
+   - Secure MySQL installation (`mysql_secure_installation`).

+### Step 6: Testing and Verification
+1. **Testing Connectivity:**
+   - From the public subnet instance, SSH into the private subnet instance using its private IP.
+   - Test database connectivity from the public subnet instance.

 ### Conclusion
-- Summary of key steps and configurations for a secure AWS VPC setup
-- Importance of implementing AWS security best practices for VPCs
-- Next steps for further enhancing VPC security and scalability
+In this guide, we have successfully set up a secure AWS VPC with public and private subnets using Ubuntu instances.
+We configured Apache HTTP Server on a public subnet instance and MySQL Database Server on a private subnet instance, ensuring security through proper subnet isolation and security group configurations.

-### References
+### Next Steps
-- Links to official AWS documentation and resources
-- Additional reading materials on AWS VPC design and security best practices
+- Explore further AWS VPC capabilities such as NAT Gateway for outbound internet access from private instances.
+- Implement more advanced security features like AWS Security Groups and Network ACLs for fine-grained access control.

+---